-Author Lars Mytting has written a very successful book called Hel ved (a book about firewood) which offers important wood burning tips to consider when lighting a fire.
+Author Lars Mytting has written a very successful book called Hel ved (a book about fire wood) which offers advice on important aspects to consider when lighting a fire.

-The wood is utilised in the best way when the draught control is fully open and the flames are intense.
-That will also reduce pollution, because gas particles are combusted and produce heat instead.
-Once your home is warm, the temperature is regulated by the amount of wood, not the air control.
+The wood is utilised in the best way when the draught valve is quite open and the flames are quite intense.
+That will also reduce pollution, because particles og gases quite simply are burned up and produces heat instead.
+When your home is varm, the room temperature is regulated by the amount of wood, not the air valve.

 Small amounts of smoke is a good sign